Skip to main content

 • Enhanced Security Observability: By configuring Tetragon with eBPF, you can gain deep insights into security events and anomalies within your Kubernetes clusters.
 Tetragon enables runtime visibility into the behavior of containers and can track specific system calls, such as execve, to provide an auditable trail of process executions.

-• Auditing and Compliance: This setup helps organizations ensure compliance with security policies by allowing them to see exactly what operations are being performed within their cluster, thereby bolstering their overall security posture.
+• Auditing and Compliance: This setup helps you ensure compliance with security policies by showing exactly what operations run within your cluster, strengthening your overall security posture.

 Prerequisites